 The most productive teams reduce the time spent on low-impact tasks so they have more time to get real work done—without working more.

-Problem: There’s too much going on in your working environment, which is distracting.
+Problem: There’s too much going on in your workplace, which is distracting.

-Solution: Take control of your surroundings in simple ways.
+Solution: Take control of your surroundings.
 Focus on what you can control, and work from there.

 Problem: You’ve developed some bad habits when it comes to procrastinating.

 Solution: Beat your procrastination with tried-and-true time management techniques.

 We all procrastinate.
 And procrastination isn’t inherently a bad thing—the time you spend procrastinating can actually lead to more happiness and better decisions.
 But when it comes to increasing productivity and high-impact work, you want to timebox your procrastination so you aren’t spending the whole work day down a social media rabbit hole.

 Time management techniques are ways to think about upcoming work in order to get in the right headspace, reduce procrastination, and increase productivity in the workplace.
 Even just planning how you’re going to tackle work ahead of time can help you focus.
 There are several time management techniques designed to help with productivity, including: